Symbol1/Symbol1.github.io/README.md

 I have once computed, on a supercomputer, the Tutte--Whitney polynomials of Reed--Muller codes of length 64.
 [This GitHub repository](https://github.com/Symbol1/BlueWaters-RM64)
-keeps source codes, comments, and results.
+keeps the source codes, comments, and results.

 ## Publications